ibm-cloud-docs/resiliency/bcdr-services-that-help.md

 ## {{site.data.keyword.bplong_notm}}
 {: #KeyServicesSchematics}

 Use automation to deploy or recover an environment quickly and accurately.
-Automating deployments with IaC, Configuration as Code, and toolchains helps you recover workloads faster and more accurately by re-creating lost environments more precisely than manual methods.
+Automating deployments with Infrastructure as Code (IaC), Configuration as Code, and toolchains helps you recover workloads faster and more accurately by re-creating lost environments more precisely than manual methods.
 Using automation also helps you react faster to unexpected scenarios, especially if you need to create and configure services on-demand in a different recovery region than you first planned.

 {{site.data.keyword.bpshort}} is a service that can play an important part in any disaster recovery strategy.
-Use [IBM Cloud Schematics](https://cloud.ibm.com/schematics/overview) to implement runbooks for recovery processes.
-Schematics workspaces provide Terraform-as-a-Service and Schematics Actions provides Ansible-as-a-Service.
-[Schematics workspaces](/docs/schematics?topic=schematics-sc-workspaces) automates the deployment and management of IBM Cloud infrastructure and services.
-Schematics Actions automates configuration management and runs scripted day-2 operations.
-See [Schematics Use Cases](/docs/schematics?topic=schematics-how-it-works) for more details.
+Use [{{site.data.keyword.bplong_notm}}](/schematics/overview) to implement runbooks for recovery processes.
+[Schematics workspaces](/docs/schematics?topic=schematics-sc-workspaces) provide Terraform-as-a-Service and automates the deployment and management of {{site.data.keyword.cloud_notm}} infrastructure and services. [{{site.data.keyword.bpshort}} actions](/docs/schematics?topic=schematics-sc-actions) provide Ansible-as-a-Service, automate configuration management, and run scripted day-2 operations.
+For more information, see [Understanding Schematics use cases](/docs/schematics?topic=schematics-how-it-works).

-In short, with {{site.data.keyword.bpshort}}, you can deploy infrastructure and services quickly and consistently though Infrastructure as Code (IaC), Terraform, Ansible, Helm, and Red Hat OpenShift Operators.
+In short, with {{site.data.keyword.bpshort}}, you can deploy infrastructure and services quickly and consistently though IaC, Terraform, Ansible, Helm, and Red Hat OpenShift Operators.

 Codifying the workload environment means defining and automating the setup of your workload by using code.
 This way, the right services can be quickly provisioned and configured in any {{site.data.keyword.cloud_notm}} region.
 You can use Terraform and Ansible to provision services, including servers, storage, networking, and databases.
 They can also be used to configure the services, as can Helm and Operators.